ejrgilbert/whamm-fuel/README.md

 # TODO List #

 - [ ] Finish the testing framework
-      - Run the generated modules with input (have expected FUEL amounts)
+      - Write the expected fuel amounts!!
+      - Get all test cases passing!
+      - Add many, many more! (maybe just assert they're valid for now?)
 - [ ] Get this working for APPROXIMATE fuel calculations
 - [ ] How to hook up to `whamm` to actually instrument the program at the necessary locations?
       - Create a test framework that actually performs this and tests that it works